pkuzhf/pkuzhf.github.io/index.md

 # Bio

 Haifeng Zhang is an associate professor at Institute of Automation, Chinese Academy of Sciences (CASIA), leading the [Collective Decision Intelligence Lab].
 His research areas include reinforcement learning, game AI, game theory and computational advertising.
-Before joining CASIA, he was a visiting scientist working with Prof. Xiaotie Deng at Center on Frontiers of Computing Studies (CFCS), Peking University.
-Earlier, he was a research fellow at University College London working with Prof. Jun Wang.
-He received his PhD from Peking University, supervised by Prof. Wenxin Li, and his bachelor's degrees in computer science and economics from Peking University.
+Before joining CASIA, he was a visiting scientist at Center on Frontiers of Computing Studies (CFCS), Peking University.
+Earlier, he was a research fellow at University College London.
+He received his PhD in computer science and his bachelor's degrees in computer science and economics from Peking University.

 # Publications